SFe-Team-was-taken/SFe/format-specification/section6.md

 ## 6.3 Looping rules

 - No more leeway of 8 samples is required.
-- Before saving, SFe editors might give a warning about this leeway telling the user that loop and interpolation quality may be affected.
+- Before saving, SFe64 editors might give a warning about this leeway telling the user that loop and interpolation quality may be affected.